mustafizurrohman/CleanArchitecture.DDD/README.md

 - Use of ValueObjects

-- Input Validation with FluentValidation
+- Input Validation with FluentValidation (+ custom extension methods)

 - Use of IHttpClientFactory (with Dependency Injection und Polly)